Ankitpatwa92/Git-Commands/README.md

 ```

 #### Show stashed changes list
+Lists all previously stashed commits (yes, there can be more) that were not poped
 ```
 git stash list
 ```
-(lists all previously stashed commits (yes, there can be more) that were not poped

 #### Redoes previously stashed changes and removes them from stashed list
 ```